Published:

 NextApp is a GTD/productivity application for desktop and mobile.

-Crash in Android
+Crash on Android

-First I tried to use the kde runtime for Flatpak.
-This is the recommended solution for QT apps.
-However, my app used some Qt stuff that is not available in the kde pack, including Qt's gRPC.
-I spend several days trying to bult the missing packages by the flatpak builer, but it was not doable.
-At least not with my current understanding of the builder.
+First, I tried to use the kde runtime for Flatpak.
+This is the recommended solution for Qt apps.
+However, my app uses some Qt components that are not available in the kde runtime, including Qt’s gRPC support.

-Fixed mac build
+Fixed macOS build

-I fixed the mac build so signing is done properly.
-I still don't "notify" the binary, but I don't plan to do that unless I add it to the appstore.
+I fixed the macOS build so that signing is done properly.
+I still don’t notarize the binary, but I don’t plan to do that unless I add it to the App Store.

-I also added a build of x64 binary for mac to Jenkins, using my aging MacBook Pro.
-The Arm build remains on GitHub.
+I also added a build of an x64 binary for macOS to Jenkins, using my aging MacBook Pro.
+The ARM build remains on GitHub.

 Qt 6.10 update